xKamaiL/tidaltech/README.md

 - mobile application built with flutter
 - backend service api built with golang
-- database host on supabase
+- database host on neon